tkp1n/ndportmann.com/posts/2022-04-09--quantifying-the-quantum-threat/index.md

 ### Logical vs. Physical Qubits

 Manufacturers of quantum computers like to advertise with big numbers.
 The latest IBM quantum computer packs 127 qubits [[IBM21]](https://newsroom.ibm.com/2021-11-16-IBM-Unveils-Breakthrough-127-Qubit-Quantum-Processor).
 They are, however, prone to error and not directly useful in the business of breaking cryptographic algorithms.
 To satisfy quantum algorithms, we need clean, error-corrected "logical qubits".
-Many (~13 [[ED+21]](https://arxiv.org/pdf/2009.11482.pdf)) physical qubits can be arranged to encode one logical qubit.
+Many physical qubits can be arranged to encode one logical qubit [[ED+21]](https://arxiv.org/pdf/2009.11482.pdf).
+Recent estimates indicate that 20 million physical [[GE19]](https://arxiv.org/abs/1905.09749v2) (or 4096 logical [[HRS17]](https://arxiv.org/pdf/1611.07995.pdf)) qubits are required to break RSA-2048.
 A quantum algorithm's requirements in space are measured in logical qubits, while quantum computer marketing material usually refers to physical qubits.

 ### Gate depth